Stanhoe Parish Council

 The Parish Council’s main duties are to:

-- set a budget and a precept each year (the precept, which is funded by your council tax, averaged around £15 per person in 2007–08);
+- set a budget and a precept each year (the precept, which is funded from your council tax, currently averages around £52 per property);

 - be aware of available grants and funding, and make applications as appropriate;